Transportation & Parking

 Vehicles: Golf Carts Prohibited

 Golf carts are prohibited on campus, except when used by those departments (Alumni Events, e.g.) that must use such carts in the undertaking of their responsibilities during special events.
-Rare exceptions may be made by the Vice Provost and Dean of Students or designee in consultation with the Director of the Student Health Center and Student Access, for students whose mobility impairment cannot be accommodated by any other device.
+Rare exceptions may be made by the Vice Provost and Dean of Students, or designee, in consultation with the Director of the Student Health Center and Student Access, for students whose mobility impairment cannot be accommodated by any other device.
 Golf carts may not be operated on Metro streets and must yield to pedestrians on sidewalks.

 Wrecks